Aditikhasnis/Aditikhasnis/README.md

 - ⚡ Fun fact: ...
 -->

-# 💫 About Me:
-I'm interested in Java backend development and excited to explore the combination of ML/DL libraries and NoSQL (MongoDB) and relational (MySQL) databases for building innovative projects and exploring new technology with great enthusiasm.
+I'm interested in  backend development and excited to explore the combination of ML/DL libraries and NoSQL (MongoDB) and relational (MySQL) databases for building innovative projects and exploring new technology with great enthusiasm.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->